-Thor’s cosmic world was populated by gods, monsters, living planets, epic heroes, and seemingly unstoppable threats, all anchored by Kirby’s unique interpretation of ancient myths.
+Thor’s cosmic corner of the Marvel U was populated by gods, monsters, living planets, epic heroes, and seemingly unstoppable threats, all anchored by Kirby’s unique interpretation of ancient myths.
 Thor was one of Marvel’s first tentpoles, with his enemies and supporting cast proliferating throughout the Marvel Universe from its earliest days.

 Though Simon designed the earliest version of Cap’s iconic costume, Simon and Kirby developed the character together.
 In fact, Kirby’s love for the character led to him blasting through the first issue’s art when it seemed a pair of other artists would instead take the assignment.
 Kirby also co-created the Red Skull, Cap’s most iconic villain.